Russian sauerkraut Mushroom Soup (Щи) – vegan

 Directions

 • Chop the onions making sure they are finally chopped.
 Also chop the bacon.
-Sauté onions and bacon in some oil for about 10 minutes on medium high heat.
-Sauté the apple pieces for a few minutes.
+Sauté onions in some oil for about 5 minutes on medium high heat.
+Add the bacon (if using) and continue sautéing for another 5 minutes.

-• Add the paprika, stir for 1 minute to activate and add the cold stock, stir.
+• Add the paprika and garlic for 1 minute.
+Stir.
+Add the cold stock, stir.

-• Add the sauerkraut, stir.
-Continue adding, the mustard, red chili pepper (optional) and caraway seeds.
+• Add the sauerkraut, mustard, red chili pepper (optional) and caraway seeds.
 You can add the meat too.
+Stir.
 If the meat is already cooked, you do not have to add it at this point.
 Although I personally like it if any meat is cooked in the dish regardless whether it is precooked or not.
 If you don’t include it at this step, just add it at the end.

 • Season with salt and pepper.